 COMMERCIAL LENDING PROGRAM IMPLEMENTATION

 Prior to implementing your Commercial Loan Program, the staff of BAFS will perform an initial evaluation of the existing internal resources that may be required for successful rollout, and the origination of Commercial Loans.
-Subsequent to that review, implementation steps are performed to provide the credit union with a program that is regulatory compliant, and procedurally efficient.
-This may require BAFS to review and assist to compile or amend your Commercial Loan policy and procedures to meet the guidelines of the NCUA or other regulatory agencies.
+Subsequent to that review, implementation steps are performed to provide the financial institution with a program that is regulatory compliant, and procedurally efficient.
+This may require BAFS to review and assist to compile or amend your Commercial Loan policy and procedures to meet the guidelines of regulatory agencies.

 LOAN ORIGINATION ASSISTANCE

-Relationship lending is the cornerstone of a successful Commercial Lending program, and that role should be fulfilled by the credit union.
-However, BAFS offers a wide range of loan programs and lending services to expand your portfolio and to meet your member needs.
-We provide all of our participating credit unions with the tools needed to grow their portfolio and manage risks.
-Our supportive staff will answer and assist with any structure, requirements, policy questions, or government program qualifications that a member or a credit union staff member has regarding any loan request.
+Relationship lending is the cornerstone of a successful Commercial Lending program, and that role should be fulfilled by the financial institution.
+However, BAFS offers a wide range of loan programs and lending services to expand your portfolio and meet your member needs.
+We provide all of our partners with the tools needed to grow their portfolio and manage risks.
+Our supportive staff will answer and assist with any structure, requirements, policy questions, or government program qualifications that a financial institution staff member has regarding any loan request.
 In addition, the staff will provide guidance and ongoing training for business development efforts.

 Our BAFS team has the expertise and experience to underwrite various types of small business, commercial & industrial, SBA and USDA loans.
 BAFS will review each application and make a preliminary determination of the complexity and time involved during the underwriting process.
-BAFS will then communicate with the credit union for a better understanding of the business relationship so that application processing may begin.
+BAFS will then communicate with the financial institution for a better understanding of the business relationship so that application processing may begin.

 An in-depth analysis of the financial information, collateral data, credit structure, along with policy and regulatory mandates will be performed after all of the borrower’s data is reviewed and input into our state-of-the-art software system.
 The credit analysis will be compiled and submitted in the form of a Credit Memorandum along with a Risk Rating determination, which will identify the critical elements necessary to reach a credit decision.
 Credit Memorandum format is provided within a consistent format that will meet policy and regulatory mandates.
-Communication with the Credit Union Loan Committee for explanation and understanding of a credit analysis is also required with more complex relationships.
+Communication with the financial institution loan committee for explanation and understanding of a credit analysis is also required with more complex relationships.

 LOAN CLOSING COORDINATION & DOCUMENTATION

 Once a credit decision for approval has been granted for a business loan request, the loan closing process and loan documentation process may begin.
-BAFS staff will initially coordinate with the credit union to determine member and credit union closing timelines.
-BAFS will then coordinate third-party services (appraiser, environmental, Title Company, etc.) in order to maintain the timeline established by the credit union.
+BAFS staff will initially coordinate with the credit union to determine client and financial institution closing timelines.
+BAFS will then coordinate third-party services (appraiser, environmental, Title Company, etc.) in order to maintain the timeline established by the institution.
 Once all of the conditions have been met to properly close the loan request, BAFS will provide all of the appropriate legal documents that are necessary to close the request.
-Each credit union’s loan documents are configured to comply with their internal loan policy parameters and legal statute for the state of the credit union’s domicile.
+Each financial institution’s loan documents are configured to comply with their internal loan policy parameters and legal statute for the state of the institution’s domicile.

 BAFS has an extensive history of assisting both lender and business owner with packaging applications for various government guaranty loan programs to include SBA 7(a), SBA 504 and USDA Business and Industry (B&I).
 In addition to packaging, BAFS can carry out other lender functions in underwriting, loan document preparation, credit administration and liquidation for your government guaranteed loans.
 BAFS has an approved Lender Service Provider (LSP) status with the SBA and acts as the lenders Agent as defined in SBA SOP 50 10 5.